mdb/mdb.github.io/content/blog/2020-10-07-profiling-go-with-pprof.md

 ## Understanding a pprof file

 `.pb` files are protobuf files.
-If you're interested in viewing their contents, they can be viewed with `protoc` (you may need to do some internet searching for exact `protoc` installation instructions).
+If you're interested in viewing their contents, they can be viewed with `protoc` (you may need to do some internet searching for exact `protoc` installation instructions for your system).

 mutex, block may show contention